By Danielle "Diva Q" Bennett

 250 ˚F / 121 ˚C

-Place the prime rib bone side down on the grill.
-Roast meat (allowing 12 to 15 minutes per pound) until the internal temperature in the thickest part of the prime rib reaches 120℉-130℉ for rare to medium-rare, about 5 hours.
-Begin taking the internal temperature every 45 minutes after the 2 hour mark.
+Place the prime rib, bone-side down, on the grill grates.
+Insert the probe into the thickest part of the roast, avoiding the bones and any large pockets of fat.
+Close the lid and cook until the internal temperature reaches 120℉-130℉ for rare to medium-rare, about 5 hours (begin checking the internal temperature every 45 minutes after the 2 hour mark).

 250 ˚F / 121 ˚C